Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

-Karp et al.\ \cite{kvv} proposed and analyzed the Ranking\footnote{This algorithm orders all offline vertices in a random permutation and matches every online vertex to the highest ranked neighbour available.} algorithm, which attains the best possible competitive ratio of $(1-1/e)$ for online bipartite matching (see \cite{baum,goel2,devanur} for a corrected and simplified analysis).
-This was generalized to vertex-weighted matchings in Aggarwal et al.\ \cite{goel}.
-While this gives a more or less complete picture for the classical setting described above, in many applications there is typically a non-zero probability that any given match might fail.
-Whether a match succeeds or fails is only revealed after the match has been made, making this a form of \emph{post-allocation stochasticity}.
-For instance, in Internet advertising with some probability a user may not click on the ads shown.
-In the popular \emph{pay-per-click} model an advertiser pays only if the user actually clicks i.e.\ the match succeeds.
-Similarly in personalized recommendations, for generating revenue the customer actually has to buy an offered product.
-Motivated by such observations, Mehta and Panigrahi \cite{deb} introduced a generalization of the problem where the objective is to maximize the expected number of \emph{successful} matches.
-They associate a probability with every edge, $p_{it}$ for edge $(i,t)$, which is revealed online along with the edge.
-When an algorithm makes a match, the arrival accepts (\emph{successful} match or reward) with probability given by the corresponding edge and the success of a given match is independent of past ones.
-The outcome of the stochastic reward is revealed only after the match is made.
-A natural generalization of this problem allows each resource (vertex in $I$) to have a possibly different reward $r_i$ (vertex weighted rewards)\footnote{If rewards are allowed to depend on both the arrival and resource the problem becomes much harder.
+\textbf{Online matching with stochastic rewards:} Motivated by the observations above, \cite{deb} introduced a generalization of online bipartite matching where the objective is to maximize the expected number of \emph{successful} matches.
+Each edge $(i,t)$ { has a success probability} $p_{it}$ that is revealed online along with the edge.
+When an algorithm makes a match, the arrival accepts (\emph{successful} match or reward) with probability given by the corresponding edge.
+The success of a given match is independent of past ones and the outcome of the stochastic reward is revealed only after the match is made.
+An unsuccessfully matched arrival departs immediately, leaving the resource available for future re-match.
+A natural generalization of this problem allows \emph{vertex-weighted rewards} where each resource $i\in I$ has a (possibly different) reward $r_i$ \footnote{If rewards are allowed to depend on both the arrival and resource the problem becomes much harder.
 It was shown in \cite{goel} that in this case no algorithm with competitive ratio better than $O\big(\frac{1}{|T|}\big)$ is possible.}.
 This is the setting we study.